 Nate Page, PhD, is a licensed psychologist in the state of Minnesota and works full time at Student Health and Counseling at Carleton College in Northfield, MN.
 Nate specializes in treating shame-based concerns as they relate to depression, anxiety, and interpersonal relationships.
-He also specializes in group therapy for college students and is actively involved in the American Group Psychotherapy Association.
+He also specializes in group therapy for college students and runs training groups and conferences for therapists.
+He is actively involved in the American Group Psychotherapy Association.

-Laurie Page, PhD, is a licensed psychologist in the state of Minnesota and works part time at St. Olaf Counseling Center in Northfield, MN and part time at the Center for Healing and Resilience in downtown Northfield.
+Laurie Page, PhD, is a licensed psychologist in the state of Minnesota.
+She supervises the doctoral training program at St. Olaf Counseling Center and also owns a private practice in downtown Northfield called Northfield Dynamic Therapy.
 Laurie specializes in treating anxiety concerns in college students (including panic attacks, generalized anxiety, OCD, phobias, and social anxiety).
-She also specializes in group therapy for college students.
+She specializes in individual and group therapy for college students.

-You can schedule a Free 15-minute Consultation to meet with Nate and explore the possibility of working with Nate or Laurie.
+You can schedule a Free 15-minute Consultation here to meet with Nate and explore the possibility of working together.
+You can schedule a Free 15-minute consultation with Laurie by calling (507)-225-0547.
 The goal of this consultation is to get to know you and your concerns enough to help us determine if we should schedule an intake appointment, or if your needs might be better met by a different provider or clinic.
 We will happily provide you some helpful "next steps" if it seems like our services are not a good match for you.